 Abiy’s government never gave Kenya the support it needed (or was perceived as non-responsive to Kenyan concerns), and its effects were evident in Kenyan media space.
-In December 2019, the Kenyan newsite, HiviSasa, published an article titled UN blames Ethiopian PM for political chaos in Somalia, which reported that Abiy’s government has been fueling chaos in Somalia and South Sudan.
+In December 2019, the Kenyan news site, HiviSasa, published an article titled UN blames Ethiopian PM for political chaos in Somalia, which reported that Abiy’s government has been fueling chaos in Somalia and South Sudan.
 HiviSasa’s post was based on an article published in November 2019 in Daily Nation under the title Abiy Ahmed fanning instability in Somalia, S. Sudan: UN reports, which also reported that Mohamud Sayyid, the Vice President of Jubaland had survived an alleged attempt by ENDF to kidnap him in Gedo.
 Nonetheless, Ambassador Meles Alem denied the allegations, but Galmudug politicians accused GoE of interfering with the state’s electoral process.

 Plane Shot Down

 By early 2020, it was clear that the relationship between Nairobi and Addis Ababa had lost its lustre.
-Moreover, Kenyan diplomatic corps and the military-intelligence establishment were at odds regarding how to deal with Mogadishu’s government, as well as Abiy’s government.
+Moreover, Kenyan diplomatic corps and military-intelligence establishment were at odds regarding how to deal with Mogadishu’s government, as well as Abiy’s government.
 This would be aggravated by an incident that occurred in May.

 At around 1545hrs on May 4, 2020, ENDF troops shot down a Kenyan-registered cargo plane that was delivering aid to Bardale.
 The Embraer EMB-120RT, registration 5Y AXO, was shot down by fire from ZU-23 anti-aircraft cannon when it was trying to land at Bardale airstrip.
-This incident was initially classified as a criminal occurrence, and all the 6 people onboard, including 2 Kenyans, were killed.
+This incident was initially classified as a criminal occurrence, and all 6 people onboard, including 2 Kenyans, were killed.
 ENDF troops barred Kenyan officials from accessing the crash site, but this was downplayed by GoK, which decided to seek answers from FGS.

 On May 5, 2020, AMISOM acknowledged the incident, and on the same day, FGS promised to jointly investigate the incident.
 AMISOM later reported that the implicated ENDF troops were not part of the Ethiopian AMISOM contingent (see report below).
 Even so, this incident did not greatly impact on Ethiopia-Kenya relations, with credit being given to astute diplomats who provided a more persuasive case as compared to KDF.

-The decision to overlook this incident was made within 24 hours after realization that neither KDF field commanders nor their seniors in the Department of Defence (DoD) had any clear strategic plan, nor strategic foresight, of how to handle situations that can create diplomatic and military turbulence in the region.
+The decision to overlook this incident was made within 24 hours after the realization that neither KDF field commanders nor their seniors in the Department of Defence (DoD) had any clear strategic plan, nor strategic foresight, of how to handle situations that can create diplomatic and military turbulence in the region.